 For hot pepper lovers, you may add a cayenne or any hot pepper varieties inside the stuffing.

 You can pickle bell pepper strips using a standard cucumber pickling recipe.
 Also, try simple refrigerator pickle recipes if you intend to eat up your pickled peppers quickly.
 This may last for weeks, months, or even a year.

-Farmers who worked hard growing bell peppers would like their green or red peppers to remain sweet.
+Farmers who worked hard growing bell peppers would like their green or red pepper plants to remain sweet.
 Although green pepper already tastes sweet and the red pepper comes with a stronger flavor, they need enough supply of water to maintain their sweet taste.
 Otherwise, they go bitter even when they become ripe.

 Some varieties like these of bell pepper may taste sweeter than the others.
 Orange and red pepper possess more refreshing sweetness than purple and brown peppers.

 The pH level also plays a role on the outcome of taste.
 The soil must remain acidic with pH level from 5.5 to 7.0 for the fruits to stay sweet.
 Garden owners must conduct soil tests to ensure that the ground has good growing conditions.

 Novice Gardeners Can Enjoy Great Success With Growing Bell Peppers

 Growing bell peppers makes a great planting choice for new gardeners.
 Bell peppers take up tiny garden space, grow easily, add colors to a garden, and give more flavors to dishes.
 Growing pepper plants in your vegetable garden provides you with a lot of experiences about gardening.
 Once you improve, there is almost no end to the pepper varieties you can explore!